 Obviously the connected logistics market isn’t just about the Industrial Internet of Things in the strictest sense but about the overall ecosystem which we typically see in an integrated Internet of Everything approach.
-So, it also consists of services, security, cloud computing, big data analysis and several other third platform technologies.
+So, it also consists of services, security, the cloud, big data analysis and several other third platform technologies.

 In fact, for Technavio, a connected logistics system has four pillars: communication systems, supply chain monitoring systems, vehicle tracking, and IT security.

-Nevertheless, it’s clear that the Internet of Things, specifically the Industrial Internet, plays a significant role.
+Nevertheless, it’s clear that the Internet of Things and, overall, the Industrial Internet, plays a significant role.

 As the lead analyst at Technavio for logistics research, Sharan Ray, puts it: “The global connected logistics market is experiencing significant growth.
 The use of advanced IT solutions such as Internet of Things, Big Data analytics, cloud computing, and remote temperature monitoring systems have revamped logistics services.”